 Visit the exam page to download the PDF, Online Practice Test, or get a bundle discount for both formats: SnowPro Core Recertification Exam.

-While all six topics are important, Account Access and Security, Performance Concepts, and Data Protection and Data Sharing typically account for a larger portion of the exam.
-However, you should prepare thoroughly across all domains because questions often blend multiple topics, for example, a scenario might combine performance tuning with security constraints.
+While all six domains are tested, Account Access and Security, Performance Concepts, and Data Loading and Unloading typically account for a larger portion of the exam.
+However, you must be competent across all areas since questions often blend multiple topics in scenario-based items.